MrIceman/Fyre/README.md

-# Fyre
+# VisualFire

-Fyre is a Plugin for IntelliJ that allows you to view and update your Firebase Realtime Database (Not sure if I'll add more Features in future, let's finish this first)
+Fyre is a Plugin for IntelliJ that allows you to view and update your Firebase Realtime Database.
+Further you can copy paste your database (your selected node including all its children) via simple ctrl +c (depending on your OS) or paste any JSON and make it part of your Firebase DB (soon).

 ## Getting Started

-Put your credentials.json File from Firebase into your src/main/ Folder or specify your own path (coming soon..)
+Compile the Project ( Gradle - RunIDE ) and select from your Toolbar VisualFire -> Open .
+Go to the Configs Tab and Select the your Firebase Configs JSON File.
+Switch back to the Database Tab.
+Congratulations, you can start browsing your Data now.

 ### Prerequisites